Esports Betting USA

-The esports betting market in the USA is poised for further growth, but there are several hurdles that must be overcome before this potential can be realized.
+The US esports betting industry is poised for even further growth, but there are several hurdles that must be overcome before this potential can be realized.
 Aside from such hurdles, which are discussed below, it is unclear whether the legacy sportsbook operators will truly embrace online esports betting.

 Best Esports Betting Sites